icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

     1. Make an area-time plot for the three designs with a curve for DSPs and BlockRAMs.
         ```{hint}
-        Expected latency on X-axis, DSPs and BlockRAMs as separate curves on the Y-axis.
+        Expected latency (ms) on X-axis, DSPs and BlockRAMs as separate curves on the Y-axis.
         ```
     1. Go to your AWS Billing page and report the total amount of credit used so far (make sure to add up credit used from September).